tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 After the method is called, the UE will spend some time to measure the neighbouring cells, and then attempt to attach to the best one.
-More details can be found in section :ref:`sec-initial-cell-selection` of design documentation.
+More details can be found in section :ref:`sec-initial-cell-selection` of the Design Documentation.

 It is important to note that this method only works in EPC-enabled simulations.
 LTE-only simulations must resort to manual attachment method.